National Institute for Land and Infrastructure Management

 Date of Issue:2003.3

-Author:Nobuo Fujiwara, Hiroshi Yamagishi
+Author:Nobuo Fujiwara, Yutaka Yamagishi

 The purpose of this study was to develop a survey method for urban green spaces using satellites.
 In addition, we extracted small wooded areas and created green cover distribution maps by using GIS with IKONOS images and digital maps in Nerima Ward.
 As a result, the IKONOS imagery was able to extract forested areas and grasslands with high accuracy, and it was possible to extract small green spaces and create a green cover distribution map.
 However, the extraction and distribution of agricultural lands and the classification of evergreen trees and deciduous trees were often misinterpreted.